mjinkens1/react-native-circle-list/README.md

 # react-native-circle-list
-A javascript implementation ofa circular list for React Native
+A Javascript implementation of a circular list, for React Native.